InflectionPointNFT/Avastars-Contracts/docs/AvastarMinter.md

 ### setCurrentGeneration

-Set the Generation to be minted
+Set the Generation to be minted.
+Resets `currentSeries` to `Series.ONE`.
+Only invokable by system admin role, when contract is paused and not upgraded.
+Emits `GenerationSet` event with new value of `currentGeneration`.

 ```solidity
 function setCurrentGeneration(enum AvastarTypes.Generation _generation) external nonpayable onlySysAdmin whenPaused whenNotUpgraded